Passer au contenu

 • Comply with institutional policies applicable to researchers

-• Lead and support your research at all times
+• Lead and support the student's research at all times

-• Ensure that you have the resources, lab or appropriate workspace to conduct your research project
+• Ensure that the student has the resources, lab or appropriate workspace to conduct their research project

-• Fill out the invitation form with you to determine the immigration process and the time frame for your arrival in Canada
+• Fill out the invitation form with the student to determine the immigration process and the time frame for their arrival in Canada

-• When necessary, ensure that you have ethics approval issued by UdeM (or a proof of your exemption) and accompany you in the steps to obtain it
+• When necessary, ensure that the student has ethics approval issued by UdeM (or a proof of exemption) and accompany them in the steps to obtain it

-• Have its academic unit work with UdeM international's immigration team to determine if you need a work permit and to provide you with an offer of employment number, if applicable
+• Have its academic unit work with UdeM international's immigration team to determine if the student needs a work permit and to provide them with an offer of employment number, if applicable

 • Adhere to institutional policies for research abroad

-• Lead and support your research at all times
+• Lead and support the student's research at all times

 Depending on the nature of your research project, you may be required to obtain approvals for research involving human or animal subjects, biohazards, or the use of radioactive materials or controlled substances (e.g. cannabis), etc. It is your responsibility to verify if they are required and to obtain them or provide proof of exemption if applicable.